-We also considered the adequacy of the financial report disclosures regarding the impairment testing approach, key assumptions and sensitivities.
+We also considered the adequacy of the financial report disclosures regarding the impairment testing approach, key assumptions and sensitivities. to the Members of Wesfarmers Limited

 2. Supplier rebates

 Why significant

 Supplier rebates, also described in the financial report as commercial income, refers to rebates received by the Group from suppliers associated with its retail operations.